netanel4443/MapWithWeatherData/README.md

+# MapWithWeatherData

+## Project Description

+An app that allows use to draw polygons and place markers on the map the user can view his markers record in a seperate screen with additional details obtained from weather api like: temperature , feels like temperature, country

 # Getting Started
 1) make sure you are on project's destination . if not navigate to project destination -> via terminal (or any destination that navigates you to MapWithWeatherData)